 Slides Per Impression

-By looking at the Slides per Impression, you can do just that, as it will show you the average number of slides you can use on a Story before most viewers will drop off or ‘lose interest’.
+By looking at the Slides per Impression, you can do just that.
+It will show you the average number of slides you can use on a Story before most viewers drop off or “lose interest.”
 This is essential, as it also ties directly in with your Completion Rate and can help increase performance metrics if you get it right.

 Total Impressions are the total number of times your Stories were viewed in the selected timeframe.
 This is a way of determining the percentage of your following that actually view your Stories.
 By monitoring how this metric changes day by day, or at different posting times, you can get a better understanding of when your audience is online, and what portion of them actively engage with and view your Stories.
 This metric also may change according to the types of Stories you post, so you can also understand which posts are shared more or are just holistically more popular.

 If you want to give it a shot, divide the number of likes and the number of comments you received by your total number of followers.
 Then, multiply it by 100 and you’ve got your impression rate.